 At Eisner Gorin LLP, an experienced Los Angeles hit and run lawyer at our law firm will aggressively defend clients against misdemeanor or felony hit and run charges.

 Misdemeanor and Felony Hit and Run Cases in Los Angeles

 Hit and Run - California Vehicle Code 20001 and 20002 VC

+A Los Angeles hit and run lawyer at our law firm will clearly explain the legal process.
 Hit and Run can be a felony or misdemeanor depending on if anyone was injured.

 For the crime of hit and run involving an injury in Los Angeles, sometimes referred to as felony hit and run (although it can be charged as a misdemeanor or a felony), the elements are: